napari/napari/docs/naps/2-conda-based-packaging.md

 patching it to use the local source.
 The artifacts are uploaded to the `napari` channel at Anaconda.org [^napari-channel].

-While napari itself is on conda-forge for some years now, the plugin ecosystem was still relying on PyPI.
+While napari itself has been on conda-forge for some years now, until recently, the plugin ecosystem still broadly relied on PyPI.
 In the case of napari users that relied on conda packages, that means that the plugin manager would use `pip` to install the plugin and its dependencies in the conda environment, potentially mixing PyPI packages with conda-forge packages and causing conflicts due to binary incompatibilities.

-To avoid this risk, the recommended way forward is to package all existing napari plugins (and their dependencies!) on conda-forge too.
-This (ongoing) effort started in Jan 2022, resulting in ~200 PRs to date [^staged-recipes-all-plugins].
+To avoid this risk, this NAP recommends packaging all existing napari plugins (and their dependencies) on conda-forge too.
+This (ongoing) effort started in Jan 2022, resulting in ~200 pull requests (PRs) to date [^staged-recipes-all-plugins].

 That said, that is only the initial migration.
 We need a way to ensure that new plugins are also packaged on conda-forge.
 We recommend adding it to the plugin development documentation, as well as adding support for the relevant metadata on napari hub.

-Lastly, in order to get the maximum compatibility across plugins, the napari project should also provide documentation and guidelines on what versions of major scientific packages are supported on each napari release.
+Lastly, in order to ensure maximum compatibility across plugins, the napari project should also provide documentation and guidelines on what versions of major scientific packages are supported on each napari release.
 For example, we should control the version bounds for `numpy`, `scikit-image` and similar members of the PyData ecosystem.
 Otherwise, we might arrive to a